mmkorb/full-stack-developer-test/README.md

 # Full-stack take-home test for Overview.ai

 ## Overview
 This project is a full-stack application that showcases an AI object detection model's predictions through a user-friendly dashboard.
 The backend is built with Flask in Python, serving predictions from an ONNX model.
 The front end is developed using React and Fabric.js, providing an interactive interface to display the detected objects.
-You can edit any backend files, even changing the API structure.

 ## The Task
-The task is to create a frontend that interfaces with the backend, plays a video file, sends each frame to the API for prediction, and then shows the results on the frontend.
-The interface should have a video player, a configuration area for model settings to be configured (such as IoU and Confidence Level), a preview area where each bounding box returned by the model is drawn on top of the predicted frame (using Fabric.JS), and a table for the last 10 prediction results.
-You may use any video and any UI framework you like.
+The task is to create a frontend that
+  - interfaces with the backend :white_check_mark:
+  - plays a video file in a video player :white_check_mark:
+  - sends each frame to the API for prediction :white_check_mark:
+  - shows the results on the frontend :white_check_mark:
+  - configuration area for model settings to be configured (such as IoU and Confidence Level) :white_check_mark:
+  - a preview area where each bounding box returned by the model is drawn on top of the predicted frame (using Fabric.JS) :white_check_mark:
+  - a table for the last 10 prediction results :white_check_mark:

-Each inference result should be saved to a Postgres database on the backend.
-Feel free to add or modify endpoints.
+  - each inference result should be saved to a Postgres database on the backend :white_check_mark:

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher :white_check_mark:
-- PostgreSQL
+- PostgreSQL :white_check_mark:

 ### API Endpoints

 - **Detect Objects:**
-  - Endpoint: `/detect`
+  - Endpoint: `/detect_frontend`
   - Method: POST
-  - Description: Receives an image path, confidence threshold, and IoU threshold and returns the detection results.
+  - Description: Receives an image file, confidence threshold, and IoU threshold and returns the detection results.
-  - Example 1:
+  - Example:
     - request:
     ```
     {
-      "image_path": "/app/test/bus.jpg",
+      "imageFile": "bus.jpg",
       "confidence": 0.7,
       "iou": 0.5
     }